orgsys/tig-code-challange/README.md

 # Getting started with repo

-1. Clone the ropsitory to your local
+1. Clone the ropository to your local
 2. Run `yarn install` to install the dependencies
 3. Add  `.env.local` evironment file in the root folder with variables:
 	`REACT_APP_GRAPHQL_URI=https://fe-coding-test-o6yezgstiq-km.a.run.app/graphql`